JerritJaison/E-commerce_Website_Using_SpringBoot/README.md

-E-Commerce Website using Spring Boot and React
+E-Commerce Website using Spring Boot and React.js

 This project is a full-stack E-Commerce Product Management System designed to provide seamless functionality for managing products, including adding, updating, and retrieving product information.
 The backend is built with Spring Boot and Oracle, while the frontend uses React.js for an interactive user interface.

 Table of Contents
 -----------------
 Features
 Tech Stack